MonteShaffer/rml-bomo/04-minutiae.md

 If Josiah was retrieving the Ark of the Covenant, the narrative makes more sense.
 "Cease opposing God, who is with me, so that he will not destroy you" may be a latent marker for a group of KOHEN carrying the Ark of the Covenant to war for Necho.
 The narrative was obfuscated to conceal the KOHEN's potential wrong doing.
 Josiah is shot by arrows from Necho's archers and returns to Jerusalem where he dies.
 And latently, it would seem, he died successfully retrieving the Ark of the Covenant.
 Josiah died in August 609 BC.

 ##### The family of Nephi, the Ark of the Covenant, and the Brass Plates
 The political dynamics of Jerusalem would be unprecedented.
 Josiah had two wives with diplomatic relationships to competing neighbors from the North and South.
 And, it would seem, Nephi's family left the city within a few months following Josiah's death.
 And, if you read the narratives carefully, the family took the Ark of the Covenant with them to America where Nephi built a temple to house it.
 When the city was sieged in 605 BC and 586 BC, the Ark was not found.
 Later prophets voiced that the Ark left the region, never to return.
-Isaiah predicted that the archers/arrows of Kedar would protect a group fleeing south after "binding the tabernacle" (tᵊʿûḏâ).

 And now, some of the narrative of Nephi makes more sense.
 Why would Laman, the firstborn, approach the keeper of the treasury, Laban, and just ask for the brass plates?
 Nothing is offered in exchange, so it would seem, the family had legal property rights to the records.
 Seemingly, when the family packed up their tents (and tabernacle), it was assumed that the brass plates were housed within the Ark of the Covenant.
 The Ark contained several significant artifacts (likely including what was described by Nephi as a Liahona).
 The record is not found among the artifacts, so the brothers are sent to retrieve them.

+Isaiah predicted that the archers/arrows of Kedar would protect a group fleeing south after "binding the tabernacle (tᵊʿûḏâ)", (Isa 8:16).
+That this group would be burdened with personal riches on the shoulders of young asses and the wealth of the treasury on humps of camels, carrying the treasures to a land where it will have no value; where the people will consider such things shameful (Isa 30:6).
+Well, it would seem that Nephi recovered the family wealth, plus so much more.
+Who exactly was the young and old lion?
+And who exactly was the viper and the  fiery flying serpent?

 ##### "Shazer" on 5 April 608 BC: Jacob is born at the Mountain of Almonds (aka Sinai)
 The family of Nephi was safely established in tents near a fresh-water well close to the Red Sea.
 They had recovered all the artifacts necessary to continue their journey.
 They had convinced another family to join them as well.
 One of the women was pregnant, soon to give birth to Nephi's brother, Jacob.
 Yet, to fulfill prophecy, the family must move a short distance before "Shazer" so the Liahona is the impetus to force the men to break-down camp and the women to raise their skirts to cross the nearby high-water river (Isa 47:2), travel four days SSE and camp at the base of the Mountain of Almonds (Jabal al-Lawz).